 Will joined Watsi on April 7th, 2014.
 Nine years ago, Will joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Will's most recent donation traveled 8,800 miles to support Hour, a 21-year-old from Cambodia, to fund hip surgery to alleviate his pain and allow him to walk without difficulty.
+Will's most recent donation traveled 8,800 miles to support Pinit, a 24-year-old soldier from Cambodia, to fund fracture surgery to enable him to live a fully active life.

 Meet Hour!
 He lives in Cambodia with his parents, who both work as farmers.
 His 26-year-old brother works as a seller at a local market.
 Hour completed school up to 6th grade, but he no longer attends.
 He enjoys spending time listening to music, playing games, and meeting friends.
 When he was a toddler, Hour was diagnosed with hemophilia, a medical condition that severely reduces the ability of blood to clot.
 This causes him to bleed heavily from even slight injuries.
 Four months ago, Hour began experiencing pain in his hips.
 He was diagnosed with bilateral hip necrosis, a painful condition that occurs when the blood supply to the head of the femur, or thighbone, is disrupted.
 Because bone cells need a steady supply of blood to stay healthy, his condition can ultimately lead to the destruction of his hip joint.
 Hour is currently unable to walk without support, has anemia, and is in chronic pain.
 Fortunately, our medical partner, Children's Surgical Centre (CSC), is helping him receive treatment.
 On August 10th, he will undergo a joint replacement, called an uncemented hip arthroplasty.
 CSC is requesting $1,500 to fund Hour's treatment and care.
 Hour shares, "I am thankful that I have a chance to have a new hip.
 This treatment will help me be able to work to help my family in the future."